 Google Fitness’s killer app, for example, is serving as a hub to connect all your other fitness apps.
 Jefit’s killer app is its weight training animations and videos.
 Strava’s killer app is its GPS tracker.

-Once you’ve got an idea and you’re ready to move forward, talk to one of our specialists here at Net Solutions.
-We’ll give you an honest assessment about how feasible your project is based on existing technology, your budget, and the features you hope to offer in your Minimum Viable Product (MVP).
+Once you’ve got an idea and are ready to move forward, talk to one of our specialists here at Net Solutions.
+We’ll give you an honest assessment of your project’s feasibility based on existing technology, your budget, and the features you hope to offer in your Minimum Viable Product (MVP).
+We have expertise in providing our clients with the best mobile app development services.